mrft/itr8/README.md

 # itr8

+[itr8 source code](https://github.com/mrft/itr8) can be found on github.

 DISCLAIMER: This is work in progress (including the docs), and although a fair amount of functionality seems to work, things might still change along the way...

 An experiment to create a unified interface over both [synchronous](https://www.javascripttutorial.net/es6/javascript-iterator/) and [asynchronous iterators](https://www.javascripttutorial.net/es-next/javascript-asynchronous-iterators/) such that the same iterator-operators (cfr.
 RxJS operators like filter, map, ...) can be used in various contexts (plain arrays, NodeJS streams, Observables, page-by-page database queries by writing an async generator function, page-by-age API queries, ...).